Bill Gates says big data can help solve the Alzheimer's puzzle

 Through his foundation, Bill Gates has focused on reducing global poverty, finding cures for infectious diseases, and promoting education and sustainable energy.
 Now Gates is getting into an area that's new for him: Alzheimer's disease.
-Today, the philanthropist and founder of Microsoft, announced he is investing $50 million in the Dementia Discovery Fund to accelerate research and progress in tackling the disease, which affects more than five million Americans.
+Today, the philanthropist and co-founder of Microsoft announced he is investing $50 million in the Dementia Discovery Fund to accelerate research and progress in tackling the disease, which affects more than five million Americans.
 The investment is a personal one, not part of the foundation's work.

 Gates spoke with Marketplace Morning Report host David Brancaccio about why he's optimistic about a breakthrough.
 Below is an edited transcript of their conversation.

-Note: Correction (Nov.
-13, 2017): An earlier version of this story identified Gates as the founder of Microsoft.
-He is a co-founder, along with Paul Allen.